Dendron6/Tip-Calculator/README.md

 # This is my very first project!
 A test of skills acquired so far.
-It is pretty sraight forward.
+It is pretty straight forward.
 You enter data regarding your schedule and it plots you a pie chart back as well as it calculates your projected income per week, month, year.